Best Bali Visa Options for Germans Explained

 • One to two month stays

 However, travelers wanting to remain in Bali longer than 60 days usually need alternative visa pathways.
+Additional extension guidance is available in Bali Visa Extension Guide for German Travelers.

 Benefits of Visa on Arrival